 Fill the pie crust with the filling and top with the banana coins.

-You can find this recipe, and so many more, in her book and a version made with crepes on her website, the Farmette.
+You can find the recipe for this banoffee pie, and so many more recipes, in her book and a version made with crepes on her website, the Farmette.